sparkmicro/Ki-nTree/README.md

 $ source env-kintree/bin/activate
 ```
 3. Run `pip install -r requirements.txt` to install dependencies
+> If you get the following error:  `error: invalid command 'bdist_wheel'`
+> run `pip install wheel` then re-install dependencies using the above command
 4. Run `python kintree_gui.py` to start using Ki-nTree
+5. (Optional) To get rid of this warning:
+> UserWarning: Using slow pure-python SequenceMatcher.
+Install python-Levenshtein to remove this warning

+Install the following package: `pip install python-Levenshtein`
+It may fail if you don't have [python3.x-dev on your computer](https://www.google.com/search?q=python-Levenshtein+%23include+%3CPython.h%3E&oq=python-Levenshtein+%23include+%3CPython.h%3E) (again, this step is optional)

 #### Make it an executable
 1. Make sure you followed the previous installation steps, then run: